google-ai-edge/mediapipe/docs/solutions/holistic.md

 A list of 21 hand landmarks on the right hand, in the same representation as [left_hand_landmarks](#left_hand_landmarks).

+#### segmentation_mask

+The output segmentation mask, predicted only when [enable_segmentation](#enable_segmentation) is set to `true`.
+The mask has the same width and height as the input image, and contains values in `[0.0, 1.0]` where `1.0` and `0.0` indicate high certainty of a "human" and "background" pixel respectively.
+Please refer to the platform-specific usage examples below for usage details.

 ### Python Solution API

 Please first follow general [instructions](../getting_started/python.md) to